yxyyy0302/Angular-Project/README.md

 A link to the webpage for this project: https://yxyyy0302.github.io/Angular-Project/#!/home

+You can add anime characters, search for characters, order characters, and delete characters.

 I might come back and add more features to this in the future if I want to use AngularJS more.